Y2KPRABU/Y2KPRABU/privacypolicy.md

-**Privacy Policy**
+**Privacy Policy for Event Creator for Gmail**

 **1. Introduction**

-This Privacy Policy explains how we collect, use, and protect your information when you use our Gmail Addon.
+This Privacy Policy explains how we collect, use, and protect your information when you use our Event Creator for Gmail Addon.
 By using the Addon, you agree to the terms outlined in this policy.

 **2. Information We Collect**

 We do not collect the following types of information:
 - **Personal Information**: Your Event Title or dates you provide while using the Addon.
 - Any of your email information
 - Any of you calendar event realted information